elsesiy/fluent-plugin-azure-storage-append-blob/README.md

 Whether to calculate MD5 checksum and provide it in a header for the blob service.

-Pro tip: Turn off checksum calculation for FIPS enabled environment.
+You want to set it to `false` in FIPS enabled environments.

+Default: true

 ### Run tests